datascienceconfidential/datascienceconfidential.github.io/_posts/2018-04-18-ROC-and-CAP.md

 (By the way, shooting down your own planes is called a Type 1 error, and letting enemy planes through is called a Type 2 error.
 There is an easy way to remember which is which if you know the story of the boy who cried wolf.
 The boy who cried wolf when there was no wolf was committing a Type 1 error, and this happened *first*.
 The villagers who refused to believe that there was a wolf when there really was a wolf were committing a Type 2 error.)

-Here is an example.
+### Example

 Say there are 5 cases, with scores of 100, 200, 300, 400, 500, and the cases with scores of 100 and 300 are bad.
 Then if we choose a cutoff of 150 (so we predict that everyone below 150 is bad) then we correctly predict one bad and incorrectly let one bad slip through.
 We correctly identified 50% of the bads, and we misclassified 0% of the goods.

 On the other hand, if we choose a cutoff of 350, then we would correctly identify 100% of the bads, but we would also misclassify 33% of the goods.